Front for the Liberation of the Enclave of Cabinda: History

-On February 1, 1885, the Treaty of Simulambuco was signed, establishing Cabinda as a Portuguese protectorate.

-In 1963, three organizations — the Movement for the Liberation of the Enclave of Cabinda (MLEC), Action Committee of the Cabinda National Union (CAUNC), and the Mayombe National Alliance (ALLIAMA) — merged to form the FLEC.
+Starting in the 1960s regionally based liberation movements emerged throughout the Portuguese Empire, sparking the Portuguese Colonial War including various groups that sought Cabinda's independence.
+In 1963, three of these organizations — the Movement for the Liberation of the Enclave of Cabinda (MLEC), Action Committee of the Cabinda National Union (CAUNC), and the Mayombe National Alliance (ALLIAMA) — merged to form the FLEC at a conference in Pointe-Noire in Congo-Brazzaville.

-During the Portuguese Colonial War (1961–1974), the nationalist movements of Cabinda fought against the Portuguese Armed Forces.
-After the Estado Novo regime which ruled Portugal and its overseas territories fell in the "Carnation Revolution" military coup of 25 April 1974 in Lisbon, independence was offered to all the territories abroad, including to Angola.
-In 1975 FLEC constituted a provisional government spearheaded by Henriques Tiago that proclaimed Cabindan independence from Portugal on August 1, 1975.
-Luís Ranque Franque was the president.
+Despite being the main liberation movement, the FLEC was not the only Cabindan separatist group, with the FLEC competing with the Movement for the Liberation of Cabinda (MOLICA) and Union of Cabindan People (UPC) for support.

 FLEC broke into three factions; FLEC-Ranque Franque, FLEC-N'Zita, led by Henrique N'zita Tiago, and FLEC-Lubota, led by Francisco Xavier Lubota.
 In November 1977 another faction, the Military Command for the Liberation of Cabinda, was created.
 In June 1979 the Armed Forces for the Liberation of Cabinda created another movement, the Popular Movement for the Liberation of Cabinda (MPLC, Movimento Popular de Libertação de Cabinda).
 In the 1980s FLEC received help from the National Union for the Total Independence of Angola (UNITA), which opposed the MPLA-controlled government of Angola, and from South Africa.
 In 1988, the Communist Committee of Cabinda (CCC, Comité Comunista de Cabinda) left the FLEC, led by Kaya Mohamed Yay.
 In the 1990s another faction, the National Union for the Liberation of Cabinda (União Nacional de Libertação de Cabinda), led by Lumingu Luís Gimby, was created.

 Another group was created by Cabindese expatriates in the Netherlands in 1996, the "Frente de Libertação do Estado de Cabinda" (FLEC (Lopes), Liberation Front of the State of Cabinda).

 In December 2002, Angolan Armed Forces announced the capture of FLEC-Renovada.

 FLEC-FAC has continued its struggle for independence both inside and outside Cabinda.
 In October 2006 FLEC-FAC asked for intervention by the African Union's Commission on Human and Peoples' Rights.